syncfusion-content/javascript-docs/js/api/ejToolbar.md

-Defines the html attributes such as id, class, styles for the item to extend the capability.
+Defines the HTML attributes such as id, class, styles for the item to extend the capability.